-Students should remember that the dissertation counts as two finals papers and thus you should organise their time accordingly.
+Students should remember that the dissertation counts as two Finals papers and should thus organise their time accordingly.

 Regulations to note:

 The subject of an Archaeology and Anthropology dissertation may, but need not, overlap with a subject or period on which the candidate offers papers.
 Candidates must not repeat material used in their dissertation in any of their papers, and will not be given credit for material repeated extensively.